mehdi-fathi/eloquent-filter/README.md

     }
 }
 ```
-- Note that Eloquent filter by default using query string to make query.
-Also you can set array to `filter` method Model for make
+- Note that the Eloquent Filter by default using the query string or request data to make queries.
-your own custom condition without querystring.
+ Also, you can set the array to `filter` method Model for making your own custom condition without query string.

 - Note that you must unset your own param as perpage.
 Just you can set page param for paginate this param ignore from filter.

-You can ignore some request param by use of code it
+You can ignore some request params by use of code it.

 ```php